Wild Turkey Standing In Grass Field With Tail Feathers Fanned Out.

 Turkeys spend most of their time on the ground, but when it’s time to sleep, they fly up into trees.
 This is because turkeys can’t see well at night, and to protect themselves from predators, they roost at dusk and fly down at dawn.

-Well, their heads do at least!
 You can tell a turkey’s emotions by the color of their heads.
 Colors can change from red to blue to white, depending on how excited or calm they are.
 The more intense the colors are, the more intense their emotions.

-While Benjamin Franklin did not advocate for the turkey as our National Bird, he did prefer them to bald eagles.
+Among interesting turkey history facts, while Benjamin Franklin did not advocate for the turkey as our National Bird, he did prefer them to bald eagles.
 In a letter to his daughter, Benjamin Franklin called the bald eagle “a bird of bad moral character” because they steal from other birds.
 He called the turkey a “much more respectable bird,” “a bird of courage,” and “a true original native of America.”

 Among the more surprising facts about turkeys is that they have three times better vision than humans.
 They can also see in color, and their eyesight covers 270 degrees.

-8. Presidential pardons for turkeys started in 1989
+8. Presidential Pardons for Turkeys Started in 1989

 It’s widely believed that the first presidential pardon for turkeys started when Abraham Lincoln’s son pleaded that the bird intended for Christmas dinner had a right to live just like any other creature, but it wasn’t until 1989 during George H.W.
 Bush’s administration that the official pardoning ceremony started.

-9. Turkey snoods are for mating
+9. Turkey Snoods Are for Mating

 Snoods, the fleshy appendage that extends over a turkey’s beak, are for finding a suitable mate.
 According to the Journal of Avian Biology, females prefer males with longer snoods, and snood length can also be used to predict the winner of a competition between two males.

+46 million turkeys are killed each year for Thanksgiving.
 That’s about one turkey for every person in Spain.
 To add, each turkey weighs about 30 pounds on average, which means Americans will consume 1.4 billion pounds of turkey.

 Many who are cutting out red meat are turning to turkey—in 2020, US turkey consumption was nearly 16 pounds per capita.
 But these beautiful animals are highly intelligent, have distinct and playful personalities, and should not endure lives of suffering in the cruel factory farming industry.